 Expert Witness Experience:

 Mr. Roddy has served as an expert witness in both federal and state court.
 In one case litigated in the Northern District of Texas, he served as an expert witness for the defendant law firms in a legal malpractice action arising out of class action settlements.
 In another case litigated in the Orange County, California, Superior Court, he served as an expert witness for the defendant lawyers in a malicious prosecution case arising out of a consumer protection class action.
 In August 2016, Mr. Roddy testified as an expert witness on behalf of the defendant attorney in a federal criminal case tried in the Southern District of Mississippi.
-In October 2017, Mr. Roddy was designated as an expert witness on behalf of the defendant attorney in a federal criminal case to be tried in the Western District of Texas.
+In February 2018, Roddy testified as an expert witness on behalf of the defendant attorney in a federal criminal case tried in the Western District of Texas.

 Appellate Court Experience: